Maxine964/MangePortfolio.github.io/content/volunteer.md

   - block: collection
     content:
       title: Volunteer work
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: Volunteering has allowed me to make a positive impact on the world, fostering personal growth and inspiring others to join in meaningful efforts.
       filters:
         folders:
           - volunteer